markhenning/markhenning.github.io/content/the-outage.md

 ---
 As I write this, it's turning into an online recipe with a large amount of history, TLDR - Got clipped by a car, developed full on Agoraphobia and had to re-learn to leave the house and needed to be around for a sick family member.

-There's a "What I'd ask me when hiring section" if you want to skip to that, at glance at the pictures as you go.
+There's a "What I'd ask me when hiring section" if you want to skip to that, have a glance at the pictures as you go.
 And if you really want, I'll give you a great sausage roll recipe if you ask.

 ## Let's Get Started